Data Engineering For Beginners

 Setup

-The code for SQL, Python, and data model sections is written using Spark SQL.
+The code for SQL, Python, and data model sections are written using Spark SQL.
 To run the code, you will need the prerequisites listed below.

 Prerequisites